AdamVenis/adamvenis.github.io/_posts/2025-06-25-traveling-salesman-problem.md

 [results]
 Not bad!

 There's an abstract lesson here.
-The are many 'equivalent' TSP instances that have the same solution, and some are slower to solve than others.
+Many 'equivalent' TSP instances have the same solution, and some are slower to solve than others.
 In this case, it saves time overall to first find an easier equivalent problem before solving it.

 ## Idea 5: Held-Karp Lower Bound